Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 - Narratives > facts.

-Your feedback on all of this is highly appreciated!
+Your feedback is highly appreciated!

 ---

 ## What is Substrate?

 Substrate is a **Rust framework** for **building blockchains**.

+Note:

+like a blockchain making factory.

 ---v